UChicagoGRAD Diversity & Inclusion leads efforts at UChicagoGRAD to create, sustain, and coordinate practices throughout

 A partnership with Student Counseling Services (SCS) and Student Support Services to provide emotional wellness related workshops for graduate students.
 Check the calendar for upcoming events.

 A two-day resource and engagement orientation for self-identified underrepresented minority graduate students.
-Check the calendar in May to sign up for these sessions.
+Check GRAD Guide Weekly for updates.

 Campus Visits for Groups